-National Garden Scheme Summer Opening
+National Garden Scheme Summer Opening and 90th Anniversary Celebration

 Sunday 22nd July 2018 - 12 to 5 pm

-Goldsborough Hall will also be opening on Sunday 22nd July 2018 for the National Garden Scheme.
+Goldsborough Hall will be opening on Sunday 22nd July 2018 for the National Garden Scheme.
 The grounds in July are full of interest and garden highlights include the Rose Garden planted with old roses – Old China Blush, Little White Pet and Comte de Chambord – interplanted with lavender angustifolia ‘Old English and lined with lavender ‘Munstead’.

 The beech hedges were planted in Princess Mary’s time and the sundial in the centre is a gift to Princess Mary from the people of Horton, Oxon.
 The two 120ft herbaceous borders were planted in a Gertrude Jeykll style in 2006 and include ever-lasting sweetpeas, irises, helianthus, rudbeckia and dahlias.